Non-Locality in Interactive Proofs: Locality-Explicit MIP

 Our motivations for the above definitions are twofold.

 First, a simulator (or simulators) should not have more power than necessary.
 If two \emph{local} simulators can output for two \emph{local} verifiers, then it is not necessary to have a single simulator (equivalent to two \emph{signaling} simulators) do the job.
 Allowing simulators to signal (equivalently, having a single simulator) in the multi-prover setting is analogous to allowing unbounded running-time simulation in single-prover zero-knowledge.
-In general, finding the minimal $\widehat{M}$ that will allow simulation may be of some theoretic interest.
+In general, finding the minimal $\widehat{S}$ that will allow simulation establishes how little extra is needed to obtain the zero-knowledge property.

 Second, the non-locality of simulators is a characterization of the resilience of zero-knowledge.
-A protocol which local simulators can withstand arbitrary (malicious) verifiers is more resilient than one which signaling simulators are needed.
+A protocol with local simulators which can withstand arbitrary (malicious) verifiers is more resilient than one in which signaling simulators are needed.

 This may be of practical interest, if transcripts are timestamped.
 For example, under the relativistic assumption that one may not signal faster-than-light, one may be able to distinguish two spatially separated simulators from two spatially separated verifiers, if the simulators need to signal (transmit a commitment-breaking secret) in order to generate a transcript.
 On the other hand, if two entangled simulators are sufficient to produce the transcript, then they are indistinguishable from real verifiers and provers.
 Our protocol \ref{IsolatingZKMIP} can be modified as to let entangled simulators do their work, without needing PR-boxes or signaling.
 Details in section \ref{SEC:NEXP}.